cde-ev/cdedb2/doc/source/Workflows.rst

 Subscribe Override
     Subscribe Overrides are a special kind of explicit subscriptions, which are kept even if the user should not be able to access a list anymore.
-However, they do not prevent a user from unsubscribing themselves.
+However, except for mandatory lists, they do not prevent a user from unsubscribing themselves.
     The list of Subscribe Overrides can be accessed by moderators via the management interface.